 3.3 Controlled Foreign Company Regimes

-A very old idea of entrepreneurs is to have residence and live in a country with high social standards, but to make use of companies that are registered and operate in low-taxing countries.
-To enhance such situation, it is often the case that the entrepreneurs do in fact have the know-how and are pulling the strings behind the operations of these companies, but that this contribution to success is not reflected in the overall taxation of neither the companies, nor the entrepreneur.
-Companies in situations like the above are known as controlled foreign companies (CFC).
-Most countries in the world have special cfc regimes in their national tax laws to tackle such companies and the base erosion that is associated with them.
-In the following you will find an overview of the German cfc rules as an example.
+An old theory of entrepreneurs is to maintain residence and live in a country with high social standards, but to make use of companies that are registered and operate in low-tax countries.
+To make matters worse, entrepreneurs often have the know-how and pull the strings behind the operations of the companies in low-tax countries, while the successes are not reflected in the overall taxation of the companies nor the entrepreneurs.
+A company in a situation such as the above is known as a controlled foreign company/corporation (CFC).
+Most countries have special CFC regimes in their national tax laws to tackle problems surrounding such companies and the base erosion that is associated with them.
+The following is an overview of the German CFC rules, as an example.

-As part of the German anti-abuse regulations, the German Foreign Transaction Tax Law contains special cfc provisions.
-A foreign company in the meaning of the German Foreign Tax Act is any company that has neither its seat nor its place of management in Germany.
+As part of the German anti-abuse regulations, the German Foreign Transaction Tax Law contains special CFC provisions.
+According to the German Foreign Tax Act, a foreign company is any company that has neither its seat nor its place of management in Germany.
 This foreign company is a controlled foreign company if one or more German taxpayers hold the majority of the shares in the company.
 The shares of related parties are also taken into account.
-A taxpayer in this understanding can be a German corporation, a partnership or an individual.
-A controlled-foreign company is an intermediary company for low taxed passive income.
+A taxpayer in this context can be a German corporation, a partnership, or an individual.
+A controlled foreign company is an intermediary company for low-taxed passive income.

 Passive Income